grafana/agent/docs/sources/flow/setup/configure/configure-kubernetes.md

 # Configure Grafana Agent on Kubernetes

-## Customize deployment

-To customize the deployment used to deploy Grafana Agent in flow mode on Kubernetes, perform the following steps:
+To configure Grafana Agent in flow mode on Kubernetes, perform the following steps:

 1. Download a local copy of [values.yaml][] for the Helm chart.

-2. Make changes to your copy of `values.yaml` to customize settings for the Helm chart.
+1. Make changes to your copy of `values.yaml` to customize settings for the Helm chart.

-   Refer to inline documentation in the `values.yaml` to understand what each option does.
+   Refer to the inline documentation in the `values.yaml` for more information about each option.

-3. Run the following command in a terminal to upgrade your Grafana Agent
+1. Run the following command in a terminal to upgrade your Grafana Agent
    installation:

    ```shell